Georg Schreyögg: Works

 The spectrum of his work was broad, extending from graves and war memorials to decorations on buildings, fountains and smaller statues.
 In Karlsruhe he created the reliefs in the Carl Hofer Business School (1912–1914), the relief "Youth and age" (1912 – repositioned to the city park in 1933), the reliefs at the Exhibition Hall (1915) and the "Flora" statue at the entrance to the city park (1918/19).
 Elsewhere his works included the "Crucifixion Group" (1903) at the Munich Waldfriedhof (cemetery) and the St Barbara War Memorial in Koblenz.

 Awards and honours

 On 10 August 1930 Schreyögg was made an honorary citizen of Mittenwald in recognition of his contributions to maintaining the little town's rural character.
 The citation referred to his having contributed a number of artistic memorials.
 It was to Mittenwald that he returned when he retired in 1932.
 There is still a Professor Schreyögg Square ("Professor-Schreyögg-Platz") named after him in the pedestrian zone on the west side of the town.

 Notable family members

-The artist Jörg Schreyögg was the youngest of Georg Schreyögg three children by his marriage to Elisabeth von Barton.
+The artist Jörg Schreyögg was the youngest of Georg Schreyögg's three children by his marriage to Elisabeth von Barton.